SchenbergZY/manual/book/installation-and-setup/tools.md

 Choosing between GitHub and GitLab depends on multiple criteria.
 GitHub provides more functionalities, but you might prefer the TU Delft-closed GitLab system if you're a TU Delft employee.

+## Account
+GitHub is owned by Microsoft and anyone can make an account.
+This allows anyone to interact with the source code of your book by posting issues, forking (duplicating while allowing to sync) your book and suggesting changes with pull requests.

+For the TU-Delft closed GitLab system only TU Delft account holders can interact with the source code your book, making it not as open as GitHub: collaboration and reuse is inly pissible with manual exports of the source code.
+Individual external accounts can be requested for.

 ## Book URL
 Github allows you to host your book on the GitHub server using GitHub pages (to be recognized by the `<organization/username>.github.io/<book>` url, for example the [template book](https://teachbooks.github.io/template/)), which takes all the steps of hosting out of your hands.
 Next to GitHub-provided URLs, you can set up a custom owned URL, although this requires some additional skills on a domain which you should own.